I like this a dual-LED flasher circuit. Someone calls a blinking LED circuit. They have two LEDs flash alternately.

 VR1: 10K, potentiometer

-This is Super Blinking Two LEDs circuit.
-It has high power out to load (12V light bulb), with source voltage form a 12V battery or DC supply, at current 2A up.
+This is a Super Two LED Flasher circuit.
+It has high power out to load (12V light bulb), with source voltage from a 12V battery or DC supply, at current 2A up.

-We use Astable Multivibrator by transistors and other parts.
+We use an Astable Multivibrator with transistors and other parts.
 And two transistors-2SC1061 or TIP41 for drive load up to 10 watts.

 This circuit is easy and cheap.
 We hope you like it.